Syedi Fakhruddin

 Syedi Fakhruddin Shaheed is the 11th-century holy Ismaili, Fatimid, mustaali saint who was first Ismaili martyr, martyred during missionary work among Bhils local tribal in Rajasthan and buried in Galiakot, India.
 The mausoleum is the most venerated place amongst his followers.

 Family

 Syedi Fakhruddin was the son of Jain Raja Tarmal.
 Raja Tarmal and his brother Raja Bharmal were the first converts by Moulaya Abdullah.
 Raja Tarmal and Raja Bharmal were ministers of Jayasimha Siddharaja.
 Syedi Fakhruddin had a son called Moulaya Dawood who is buried in the vicinity of Syedi Fakhruddin's mausoleum.

 Life

-Syedi Fakhruddin was given responsibility of conducting religious affairs in present day Rajasthan by Moulaya Yaqub, son of Raja Bharmal and representative of Iman Mustansir in India.
+Syedi Fakhruddin was given responsibility of conducting religious affairs in present day Rajasthan by Moulaya Yaqub, son of Raja Bharmal and representative of Imam Mustansir in India.

 Death

 On his way from Sagwara to Galiakot, while conducting religious affairs, Syedi Fakhruddin was attacked and killed by a group of brigands on the outskirts of Galiakot.